Mythos-ready Security Program — CISO Playbook

 The playbook composes three load-bearing artifacts: a 10-question triage instrument, a 13-row draft Risk Register cross-walked to OWASP / MITRE ATLAS / NIST CSF 2.0 / CSA AICM, and an 11-row Priority Actions table with explicit start times and time horizons.
 The 90-day Executive/Board Briefing template follows.

-The playbook is the operational answer to the Zero Day Clock’s TTE collapse (2.3y in 2018 → 9h in 2026), to the Mythos / Glasswing capability step-change, and to the parallel pressure of Citizen Coders proliferating coding agents into non-developer functions.
+The playbook is the operational answer to the Zero Day Clock’s TTE collapse (median 771 days in 2018 to zero-day by 2025), to the Mythos / Glasswing capability step-change, and to the parallel pressure of Citizen Coders proliferating coding agents into non-developer functions.

 Section 1 — 10 Questions to Understand Your Security Program State and Influence